Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 After invoking this renovation, you should use your IDE's diff tools to compare and contrast the latest best practices with the project's current configuration setup.

 This renovation should be re-run each time a package is added to, or removed from, a symbiote-compliant monorepo but should NEVER be run in a CI environment or anywhere logs can be viewed publicly.
+Project compliant with symbiote can use the "renovate:aliases" NPM script.

 See the symbiote wiki documentation for more details on this command and all available assets.
 ` ``